Launch QA

 Before you click Request production access, prepare a short testing summary: tester count, duration, top bugs found, and fixes shipped.
 That narrative matters when reviewers question a thin beta.
 If recruiting real testers is the bottleneck, get Android app testers through a managed service rather than padding lists with inactive accounts.

-Get Android app testersManaged real-device testers for Google Play closed testing and launch QA.
+Get Android app testersManaged real-device testers for Google Play closed testing and launch QA.Why real-device testing still beats emulators alone

-Emulators and simulators are excellent for developer iteration.
+Emulators are excellent for developer iteration.
 They are poor substitutes for launch validation.
 Real devices expose GPU quirks, memory pressure, background task limits, push notification delivery, biometric flows, and carrier-specific network behavior that desktop environments simulate imperfectly.

 Recruit, onboard, and keep testers engaged